KyleLamoureux/COMP3040_A3/README.md

 #

 ## Description
-Supply detailed information to help a university student determine if they should take a specific class.
-- syllabus
+Supply detailed information about courses and professors at the U of M.

 ## Endpoints
 2 endpoint something like